Zindre17/Fansi/Fansi/Readme.md

 ## How does it work?
-It make it possible to define a format, which mostly uses ANSI escape sequences to style output, but also has the capability to align and pad the text.
+It makes it possible to define a format, which mostly uses ANSI escape sequences to style output, but also has the capability to align and pad the text.